 1. Study: yoga helps back pain among veterans

-A new study out of the VA San Diego healthcare System veterans had improved scores on a disability questionnaire, improved pain intensity scores, and used fewer opioids after participating in a 12 week yoga program.
+In a new study out of the VA San Diego Healthcare System, veterans had improved scores on a disability questionnaire, improved pain intensity scores, and used fewer opioids after participating in a 12-week yoga program.
 The study, published in the American Journal of Preventative Medicine, included 150 veterans with chronic low back pain.
 The findings are similar to previous clinical trials involving non-veterans.

 2.Danny Willet considering back surgery